Netonomy/ai4all-hackathon/README.md

 ## License

-Netonomy Wallet is licensed under the terms of the [Apache License](LICENSE).
+Netonomy is licensed under the terms of the [Apache License](LICENSE).